shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 </target>
 ```

-You can read more about cron instances in [the separate article](/docs/introduction/multiple-cron.md).
+For more information, see [Working with Multiple Cron Instances](/docs/cookbook/working-with-multiple-cron-instances.md) cookbook or you can read about [Cron in general](/docs/introduction/cron.md).

 #### cron-list
 Lists all available background jobs.
 If there is more than one cron instance registered, jobs are grouped by instance.

-You can read more about cron instances in [the separate article](/docs/introduction/multiple-cron.md).
+For more information, see [Working with Multiple Cron Instances](/docs/cookbook/working-with-multiple-cron-instances.md) cookbook or you can read about [Cron in general](/docs/introduction/cron.md).

 #### grunt
 Builds CSS from LESS via Grunt.